jake83741/vnc-lm/README.md

 When you switch models within a thread, your conversation history and settings (`system_prompt` and `temperature`) stay unchanged.

 Reply `branch` to any message in a thread to create a new branch of the conversation.
-The new branch will include a relationship diagram and a conversation summary up to the point where it branched.
+The new branch will include a link to the original thread and a conversation summary up to the point where it branched.
 Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.

 #### QoL Improvements
 Long messages are automatically split into pages.
 The context window supports text files, links, and images.
 Images can be handled either with multi-modal models or with OCR depending on how the `.env` is configured.
 The bot can be configured to require mention or to respond without a direct mention.